Longwood Gardens: Organ

 The resident Longwood Organ is a 10,010 pipe instrument designed by Longwood organist-in-residence Firmin Swinnen, a Belgian musician who moved to the US in 1916 and became a prominent theater organist in New York City.
-The organ's pipes filled fourteen railway freight cars, and they needed a 72-horsepower (54 kW) blower motor to supply the wind pressure; the instrument was the largest pipe organs ever installed in a private residence.
+The organ's pipes filled fourteen railway freight cars, and they needed a 72-horsepower (54 kW) blower motor to supply the wind pressure; the instrument was the largest pipe organ ever installed in a private residence.
 Pierre du Pont ordered this massive Aeolian organ in 1929 to replace the previous organ of 3,650 pipes, which he donated to the University of Delaware where it stayed until 1964.
 The four-manual organ plays into the Longwood ballroom and can be heard throughout the Conservatory when adjoining window panels are opened.
 Its pipes may be viewed from the rear through glass panels in Longwood's organ museum.
-The Longwood Organ has recently undergone a restoration that began in 2004 and was completed in January 2011.
+The Longwood Organ underwent a restoration that began in 2004 and was completed in January 2011.
+The Longwood Gardens International Organ Competition welcomes the organ world's brightest young talents to compete on the Longwood Organ for the largest cash prize of any organ competition in the world.